Tine-m/SQL/sql.md

 where gender = 'F';
 ```

-2)	Find the number of customers whose name starts with ‘B’
+2)	Find the number of customers whose last name starts with ‘B’
 ```sql
 select count(*) from customer
 where lastname like 'B%';
 ```
-3)	Calculate the average price of all products (only output the average price)
+3)	Calculate the average price of all products (only output the average price, no other information)
 ```sql
 select avg(price) from product;
 select round(avg(price)) from product;